agschwender/autoreload/README.md

 # autoreload

-`autoreload` provides a package for automatically reloading an executable when that executable changes.
+`autoreload` provides a package or command for automatically reloading an executable when that executable changes.
 It intended to be used in a local development environment to reload the executable after it has been modified as part of the development process.
 An example use case, would be to reload a go web app after you have edit the source code and recompiled the executable.

 ## Installation

-`autoreload` can be used as a package that is integrated into your application:
+`autoreload` can be used as a package that is integrated into your application or as a command that is supplied an executable to monitor.

+### Installation via Package

+To integrate the package into your application, follow the example below.

 ```
 package main